Guidance on FIFRA 24(c) Registrations

 Some general statements can be made at a crop grouping level with regard to the chances of the first condition being met.
 Most cole crops, leafy vegetables, and root crops grown for seed have a good chance of meeting this requirement.
 On the other hand, crops where the seeds themselves are major raw agricultural commodities such as grains, beans, and peas have very little chance of non-food registrations.
 Cucurbits and fruiting vegetables are probably not eligible for non-food uses since the fruit is still edible at the stage when the seeds have formed.

-Now we will address the second condition to be met for a non-food use: "There is no likelihood of residues in crops grown from the harvested seed."
+To address the second condition to be met for a non-food use: "There is no likelihood of residues in crops grown from the harvested seed."
 In many cases this condition may be met without actual residue data on the harvested seed or the crop grown from that seed.
 The registrant and/or state should consider data or information on the following factors when calculating a theoretical residue in the crop grown from the harvested seeds.

 - Weight of seed